 Coupled with economic uncertainty is a national trend of decreasing dental insurance benefits.
-Employers are decreasing dental benefits to compensate for rising medical insurance premiums.
-Consequently, more of the costs associated with dental care is being placed upon the consumer and less upon the employer.
+Employers are reducing dental benefits to compensate for rising medical insurance premiums.
+Consequently, more of the costs associated with dental care is placed upon the consumer and less upon the employer.
 Dentists are now competing for discretionary dollars, says Dr. Callahan, as employers have reduced benefits.
 “If everything feels comfortable, a choice between going to the dentist and a romantic evening at a nice restaurant – the restaurant wins every time.”

 Has visiting the dentist less frequently affected oral health?
 Many factors, including an American diet high in sugars, have not changed.
 Many people feel that a visit to the dentist is not felt necessary until they experience discomfort.
 Consequently, the disease goes unchecked and becomes much more difficult and costly to treat when finally discovered.
 “Longstanding cavities are becoming root canals, replacement fillings require crowns, people are shocked to learn they have a periodontal disease,” says Dr. Paul Callahan.
 Worse, Dr. Callahan reports, dentists screen for oral cancer, and the consequences of undiscovered lesions can be life-altering if not discovered early.